sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

   - Multiply the timeout for the respective set of tests by this factor (default is `1`).
   - This is useful to run tests on slower machines.
+- SPECTRE_USE_ALWAYS_INLINE
+  - Force SpECTRE inlining (default is `ON`)
+  - Forced inlining reduces function call overhead, and so generally reduces runtime.
+However, it does increase compile time and compile memory usage.
+It is also easier to use a debugger when forced inlining is disabled.
+If you are encountering debugger messages like `function inlined`, then forced inlining should be disabled.
 - STRIP_SYMBOLS
   - Whether or not to strip all symbols (default is `OFF`)
   - If enabled strips all extraneous symbols from libraries and executables,